lorinbaum/lorinbaum.github.io/posts/Inbox.md

 [TOC]

+## 2024-09-11 08:51 Goal stack

+0. Merge with other brains, explore the unknown, accelerate each other and build.

+1. Independent learning systems will uncover new space in possibility, find human brains, interact, possibly exploit them for their needs.
+If the mind is truly open and on fast access and will not reject the intruder, but reveal its structure, the system may be curious.
+I have no intuition here.

+2. BCIs will allow extension of the spirit into new forms, seamlessly extend thinking, solve learning and challenge the spirit like never before to direct its powers.
+They will allow the true transformation - altering minds is the last frontier.
+Capturing experience will go deeper than before.
+BCIs and independent learning systems combined are the Scariest, the most Curious, the hardest to implement.
+It will allow merging minds from anywhere given low enough latency.
+   I truly wonder what it would be like.
+Much of thought is like staring at a hole and iterating through paths to bridge it.
+Maybe there are many simultaneous holes and I am searching for an arrangement to shoot straight through them.
+It requires maintaining the context with all holes and working on multiple at the same time.
+Expanding the context of my mind might be extremely difficult.
+Instead, the context may contain items of increasingly broad scope, understood more deeply.
+Maybe contexts can be efficiently stored, restored.

+3. Tiny corp accelerator distributes compute into more hands.
+Builds a bridge between ML framework and low level.
+   Its approach is admirable. it reveals the nature and power of computation for everyone to see and use.
+   It concerns itself with the technicalities for making increasingly fast, efficient and well-integrated processors.
+It includes some user experience in its API, the tiny box and internal representation.

+4. Personal robots will manifest the growing intelligence, become a frontend.
+Building them concerns itself with materials, mechanics, packaging and machine-human interaction.
+They require strong interfaces to be cool.
+If it's "the robot and me" and not "me and an extra me-instance", it sucks.
+The personal robots will free individuals to be increasingly independent.

+5. Spider hats (data collector my head, recording experience) will provide data for minds to merge and flood the internet with what would be garbage for most people and contexts.

+6. virtual clones could make use of sparse or spider hat data to become an interface to the world, research, negotiate, use tools in my stead.
+Being built right now.
+They may make my software more userfriendly and trustworthy than it is today (become an OS that does not treat me like an idiot and teaches me how it works).

+7. Simple, versatile communication media.
+Probably change nothing.
+They may accelerate the interface for noobs but pro tools for self expression and compressing ideas are the real deal.
+Not dumping it in a particularly optimized format.
+I don't even use many "pro tools" though.

+8. Publishing frameworks for the individual could encourage higher quality idea space.
+Anything from markdown static site generator to generic website builder.
+   Code as UI is nice.
+All is in one place, builds on text manipulation tools and no dumb menus.
+   In the end it will be an AI I talk to and it generates or modifies nice code and the true tool beneath will be a fast, nice API for the AI to learn and use.
+   The tool should be general enough to allow any website, ony any host and have one-button publish.
+   Extended by a "reader" API to scrape sites, assemble them into a UI.
+Another API for the pirvate virtual clone.
+Any APIs should be transparent, offer good logs to understand what is happening.

+9. Publishing platform to replace hostile attention- and data-harvesters.
+This would be like fighting symptoms.
+Instead, it should be so easy for people to publish on their own that other platforms make no sense.

+10. Functional and expressive clothing.
+Though it mostly modifies appearance.
+Rage quit from the pathetic SUV-style overlord brand identity bullshit that I find on the market.

+These goals circle the realization of self and universe.

 ## 2024-07-14 20:23

 there are bridges to be built. between the ideas, nature, work, the spirits.
 Curiosity leads to testing new ways to link them.